EmilJain/CSII-Project-1/README.md

     - repeat until array is sorted
  - Pros
    - efficent for small data sets
    - simple and easy to use/implement
+   - stable sorting algorithm
  - Cons
    -  It is much less efficient on large lists than more advanced algorithms such as quicksort and merge sort
+   -
  - Big O Notation
    - O(n²)

  - Pseudo Code
+    # Step 1: Iterate through the deck starting from the second card (index 1).
+    # Step 2: For each card, determine its correct position in the sorted portion of the deck.
+    # Step 3: Shift all larger cards one position to the right to make space.
+    # Step 4: Insert the current card into its correct position.
+    # Step 5: Repeat until the entire deck is sorted